O-LavenderAshburn/clean_directory/README.md

 # cleandir

-cleandir is a simple Linux file deletion program. cleandir deletes **ALL** files in a specified directory.
+Cleandir is a simple file deletion program.
+Cleandir's intended use is to delete **ALL** files in a specified directory but can also delete directories.

 ## Usage
 `cleandir <path to dir>`